 - Price action is important, and should always be used in conjunction with trendlines.
 Always be looking for higher highs and higher lows in an uptrend.
 If a lower high or lower low occurs, the trend may be in jeopardy.
 Look for lower lows and lower highs in a downtrend.
 If a higher low or higher high occurs, the downtrend may be in jeopardy.

 - Trendlines can be drawn anytime we have two waves in the same direction.
-When starting out, this is often a good practice as it helps show short-term and long-term direction.
+When starting out, draw lots of trendlines as it helps show short-term and long-term direction.